i05nagai/memorandum/language/english_speaking.md

     * send over
 * hand
     * hand over
+    * have the upper hand
+        * This team has the upper hand over their opponents because of their better training.
 * articulate
     * expressing or able to express things easily and clearly
         * an intelligent and highly articulate young woman